Polyterative/Poly-highlights/README.md

 # Design strategy

+These have been generated in a LCH colorspace and then manually adjusted for their derivative colors.
 | What           	| Color  	| Hex  	    | Why                                           	|
 |----------------	|--------	|--------	|-----------------------------------------------	|
 | Keyword        	| Blue   	| #4BA5FF   | Base color                                    	|